-Keypad Overview AC15 Series Parker M C D C D Navigation / Parameter Edit Keys Μ MENU Key Navigation - Displays the next Menu level, or the first parameter of the current Menu.
-Parameter - Allows a writable parameter to be modified.
+Keypad Overview AC20 Series Navigation / Parameter Edit Keys MENU Key Navigation - Displays the next Menu level, or the first parameter of the current Menu.
+Parameter - Allows a writable parameter to be modified (this is indicated by → appearing on the left of the bottom line).
 UP Key Navigation - Moves upwards through the list of parameters.
 Parameter - Increments the value of the displayed parameter.
-Press simultaneously with 'STOP' key to select 'Forward' direction when in 'Local' mode.
+Press at the same time as the 'STOP' key to select forward direction when in 'Local' mode.
 DOWN Key Navigation - Moves downwards through the list of parameters.
 Parameter - Decrements the value of the displayed parameter.
-Press simultaneously with 'STOP' key to select 'Reverse' direction when in 'Local' mode.
-E ESCAPE Key Navigation - Displays the previous level's Menu.
+E Press at the same time as the 'STOP' key to select reverse direction when in 'Local' mode.
+ESCAPE Key Navigation - Displays the previous level's Menu.
 Parameter - Returns to the parameter list.
 Trip Acknowledge - Acknowledges displayed Trip or Error message.
-RUN Key Control - Runs the motor at a speed determined by the LOCAL SETPOINT.
+Local Mode Operating Keys I RUN Key Control - Runs the motor at a speed determined by the LOCAL SETPOINT.
 Trip Reset - Resets any trips and then runs the motor as above.
 Only operates when the Inverter is in ' Local ' Start/Stop (Seq) mode.
-0 STOP / RESET Key Control - Stops the motor.
-Only operates when the Inverter is in 'Local' Sequence mode.
-Trip Reset - Resets any trips and clears displayed message if trip is no longer active.
-Press and hold for approx. 3 seconds to toggle between 'Local' & 'Remote' modes of operation.
-Press simultaneously with 'UP' or 'DOWN' key to change direction when in 'Local' mode.
-Display 'Sensorless Vect Mode 'Active' Inc Rotating Motor S When turning 'clc running in forward When turning 'an drive running in ru dicator '-' when value is Negative A = current in Amps haft Indicator: V = voltage in Volts bckwise' = drive Mental Indicator: ticlockwise' = 'Communication' Control Mode 'A = current in Amps 'Communication' Control Mode 'A = current in Amps 'Communication' Control Mode 'A = current in Amps 'Communication' Control Mode Indicates parameter number, values, trip information, error codes, etc.
+0 STOP / RESET KeyControl - Stops the motor.
+Only operates when the Inverter is in 'Local' Sequence mode.Trip Reset - Resets any trips and clears displayed message if trip is no longer active.Press and hold for approx. 3 seconds to toggle between 'Local' & 'Remote' modes of operation.Press simultaneously with 'UP' or 'DOWN' key to change direction when in 'Local' mode.